svan0/anime_recommendation_system/README.md

 # Anime Recommendation System
 ## Motivation
-I have enjoyed watching anime ever since I was kid and I'll probably keep on enjoying anime for the rest of my life. <br /> However as I am going through the animes on my todo list, it is becoming harder and harder to find what to watch next.
-I am sure there are lots of gems that I would love to watch but how should I go about discovering them? <br /> One day I spent about an hour going through myanimelist.net searching for something to watch.
+I have enjoyed watching anime ever since I was kid and I'll probably keep on enjoying anime for the rest of my life. <br /> However as I am going through the animes on my todo list, it is becoming harder and harder to find what to watch next. <br />I am sure there are lots of undiscovered gems that I would love to watch but how should I go about discovering them? <br /> One day I spent about an hour going through myanimelist.net searching for something to watch.
 Looking at how time consuming it was for me and probably for others, I decided to create an anime recommendation system that would recommend what to watch next for as many myanimelist users as possible.
 <br /> <br />
 At the time I was also preparing for the Google Cloud Professional Machine Learning Certifcation, so I decided that it would make sense to use as many different GCP services as possible for learning purposes.
 (I passed the certification BTW, thank you for asking :P )